marslan531/Portfolio/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.21.0: November 13, 2023 =
+- New: Social Media report.
+- New: Exclude query parameters from GA4 data stream.
+- Enhancement: Improved compatibility towards WordPress 6.4.1.
+- Fix: We fixed an issue that occurred with Pretty Links.

+= 8.20.2: November 01, 2023 =
+- Fix: Popular posts, we fixed a bug occurring in curated popular posts.

 = 8.20.1: October 09, 2023 =
 - Fix: We updated our lite emails to render better inside multiple mail clients.
 We also changed the emails to send out monthly instead of weekly.
-To disable emails go to Settings -> Advanced - Toggle the "Enable Email Summaries
+To disable emails go to Settings -> Advanced - Toggle the "Enable Email Summaries.

 = 8.20: October 03, 2023 =
 - New: Google Analytics and eCommerce support for WishList Member